IronBatman2715/DiscordTS-Bot/README.md

 # DiscordTS-Bot

-A customizeable Discord bot based on discord.js v13 with Typescript!
+A customizable Discord bot based on discord.js v13 with Typescript!